unmtransinfo/CausalKnowledgeTrace/doc/DOCKER_INSTALLATION.md

 1. PostgreSQL database container starts
 2. Database is automatically restored from backup (first time only, takes ~10-15 minutes)
 3. Application container builds (first time only, takes ~5-10 minutes)
-4. Shiny application starts on port 3838
+4. Django application starts on port 3837

 **First-time startup** may take 15-20 minutes due to database restoration and image building.